sjbrown/1kfa/mod_guide_gm.md

 >
 > What monsters lurk, what weakness do the ambitious and powerful exploit?

-It's not necessary for anyone to answer these questions, they are mostly to provoke the imagination.
+It's not necessary for anyone to answer these questions, they are here to provoke the imagination.
 But if the table does start imagining out-loud, keep that discussion going for as long as it is productive.